 Fushimi Castle

-Fushimi Castle also has another name - Momoyama Palace, in honor of the hill on which it is located.
-It was built in 1594 near Kyoto; the location was not chosen by chance.
-In addition to its strategic significance, it also had a sacred meaning - the 50th Japanese Emperor Kammu, who founded the capital of Kyoto, was buried on the hill.
-Such castles at that time had two purposes - a powerful fortification on the outside and a luxuriously decorated palace inside.
+Fushimi Castle also has another name, Momoyama Palace, after the hill on which it is located.
+It was built in 1594 near Kyoto, the location was not chosen by chance.
+In addition to its strategic significance, it also had a sacred significance - the 50th Japanese Emperor Kammu, who founded the capital Kyoto, was buried on the hill.
+Such castles at that time had two purposes - a powerful fortification on the outside and a luxuriously decorated palace on the inside.

 Fushimi Castle